Receive weekly insights from the Chief Rabbi

 Ben Azzai was highlighting the fact that every human being is created in the image of God.
 Consequently, we have an achrayut, responsibility, towards those who are both inside and outside our immediate communities.
 Following my first-hand experience of the vital work of Jewish charities on a visit to India with Valerie in 2015, I created the Ben Azzai Programme, and named it in recognition of Ben Azzai’s choice of verse.

-At the end of the year, participants will join previous Ben Azzai Programme alumni as my social responsibility ambassadors.
-They will be expected to share their Ben Azzai experiences across the Jewish community and beyond, in schools, communities and on campus, and will have opportunities for ongoing interaction with high-level speakers, continuing their journey as Jewish leaders of tomorrow.
+The participants will join previous Ben Azzai Programme alumni as my social responsibility ambassadors and will be expected to share their Ben Azzai experiences across the Jewish community and beyond, in schools, communities and on campus.
+They will have opportunities for ongoing interaction with high-level speakers, continuing their journey as Jewish leaders of tomorrow.
+For the first time, they will also be able to apply for internships exclusively for programme participants, allowing them to gain an insight into Jewish organisations which work to tackle global issues.

 I look forward to engaging personally with the future groups taking part in this programme.

-The Ben Azzai Programme is for anyone aged 18 and over who is currently enrolled on a course at a university or college, or is taking part in an apprenticeship.
+The Ben Azzai Programme is for anyone Jewish aged 18 and over who is currently enrolled on a course at a university or college or is taking part in an apprenticeship.

-The programme will run from June 2022 – July 2023 and will be made up of four modules:
+The programme will run from November 2023 – January 2024 and will consist of:

 The participation fee for the programme is £300.
 Bursaries are available for those for whom this fee would be restrictive.

-To express your interest for the Ben Azzai Programme 2023/24, please click here.
+To apply for the Ben Azzai Programme 2023/24, please click here.

 For more information about the Ben Azzai Programme, please contact felicity@chiefrabbi.org or call 020 8343 6301.